ThinkDataEd/student/docs/unit1/lesson10.md

     100. <strong style="color: red;">Would you be able to list the steps for making a sandwich?</strong>

 4. The materials you typically need to make a peanut butter and jelly sandwich are: peanut butter, jelly, sliced bread, a butter knife, and a plate for making a sandwich.

-    <strong style="color: red;">Write down your instructions for making
-    a peanut butter and jelly sandwich using these materials.</strong>
+In your IDS Journal, write down your instructions for making a peanut butter and jelly sandwich using these materials.

+5. Precise instructions for any process are like a formula or a recipe to follow in order to get the same results each time.
 We can also call these instructions an **algorithm**.

-5. Precise instructions for any process are like a formula or a recipe to follow in order to get the same results each time.
 An algorithm is how we communicate with the computer.
 In this case, the person making the PB&J sandwich is the computer, and our job is to give him/her precise instructions (the algorithm) so that he/she can successfully make the PB&J sandwich.

 6. Every algorithm needs **input** and produces **output**.
 The input here will be the steps or actions to make a PB&J sandwich, and the output will be the sandwich itself.

 7. Your instructions/algorithm for making a PB&J sandwich might be randomly chosen by your teacher to model with your classmates.

 8. Keep in mind that in making the sandwich your teacher must do EXACTLY what the instructions say.
-For example, if the directions say
-“Put the peanut butter on the bread,” your teacher can literally put the jar of peanut butter on the bag of bread since there was no instruction to open the bread or the jar of peanut butter, no instruction to use the knife in a particular way, etc.; or if it is not clear where to spread the peanut butter, the teacher might put it on the crust.
+For example, if the directions say “Put the peanut butter on the bread,” your teacher can literally put the jar of peanut butter on the bag of bread since there was no instruction to open the bread or the jar of peanut butter, no instruction to use the knife in a particular way, etc.; or if it is not clear where to spread the peanut butter, the teacher might put it on the crust.
 A computer reads instructions very literally and has no reference point for what the instructions might intend to say.